LiyouZhou/GenieRedux/README.md

 ![GenieRedux](docs/models.png)
 </div>
-<b>GenieRedux</b> is a complete open-source Pytorch implementation of the <b>Genie</b> world model introduced by Google Research.
+<b>GenieRedux</b> is a complete open-source Pytorch implementation of the <b>Genie</b> world model introduced by Google DeepMind.
 Given a sequence of frames and actions from an environment, the model predicts the visual outcome of executing the actions, thus serving as environment simulators.
 The model has a Latent Action Model that predicts the actions in a self-supervised manner.

 <b>GenieRedux-G</b> (Guided) is a version of GenieRedux, adapted for use with virtual environments and agents.
 In contrast to GenieRedux, this guided version takes its actions from an agent rather than predicting them from unnanotated data of human demonstrations (datasets which are costly to obtain and curate).